KARNASINH/Bill-and-Tip-Calculator-App/README.md

 # Bill-and-Tip-Calculator-App

 ## Introduction
-•	This IOS app can be used to calculate bill and tip.
-In this app user can enter bill amount and it will show default tip amount and user can use slider for the custom tip.
+•	This IOS app can be used to calculate bills and tips.
+In this app, the user can enter the bill amount and it will show the default tip amount and the user can use a slider for the custom tip.

 ## Project features
  1. As the user enters bill amount it will calcualte the tip amount.